Sourav Ghosh on Helping Entrepreneurs with Digital Marketing Branding

 Companies are also reluctant to impart industry education, rather they focus on motivating their distributors to worship & promote the company.

-Govt. didn’t have any clear guidelines either to distinguish between legitimate Direct Selling companies and illegal money circulation here, until we got Direct Selling Guidelines 2016 this year.
+Govt. didn’t have any clear guidelines either to distinguish between legitimate Direct Selling companies and illegal money circulation here, until we got Direct Selling Guidelines 2022 this past year.
 Utilizing this loophole, many illegal schemes robbed people off in the name of MLM.

 On the other side, many legitimate company officials & distributors faced legal troubles from this confusion.
 Both created bad press over the years for this industry.

 In fact, this condition inspired me to start my initiative MLM Eye Opener to educate people about this industry.